Tropical Update: Harvey and Hurricane Safety

 Be aware that Hurricane winds can cause trees and branches to fall, so before a hurricane trim or remove damaged trees and limbs to keep you and your property safe.

 Secure loose rain gutters and downspouts and clear any clogged areas or debris to prevent water damage to your property.
 When it comes to repairing your rain gutters, it’s as easy as checking out sites such as https://www.aluminiumwarehouse.co.uk/, finding the right materials and replacing your damaged/old gutters.
 This will help protect your property, which is what you need to consider, especially after weather conditions like thunderstorms and heavy rain.
 This can also help keep them lighter and not fall under the weight of all the rain.
 Reduce property damage by retrofitting to secure and reinforce the roof, windows and doors, including the garage doors.
 Plywood over windows or close storm shutters if your house has them, this can protect them from wind and debris.
 If you are construction inclined, hurricane clips can be installed in your attic to help secure your roof to the house.
+You may also want to get in touch with a home improvement service similar to Mastershield Atl that may be able to provide support for homeowners who are looking for a way to protect their roof from water damage.
 While it is certainly too late to hire a contractor to do this for Harvey, other storms will come along and this can be done for future storms.
 You can also brace your garage door and doors that lead outside with planks to keep it from blowing in.
 You should also close all interior doors to compartmentalize the house.
 This way, if a window does break in one area, the remaining areas will have protection against the elements coming in.
 Purchasing a portable generator or installing a generator for use during power outages is also a good idea.
 Remember to keep generators and other alternate power/heat sources outside, at least 20 feet away from windows and doors and protected from moisture.
 You should never try to power the house wiring by plugging a generator into a wall outlet.
 If power does go out, use a flashlight.
 Candles are a fire hazard.

 Keeping food and water safe